Minor Requirements

 Declaring a MInor in Health & Medical Humanities

-If you are interested in discussing or declaring the minor, please get in touch with Dr. Margaret Quinlan, HHUM Director.
-A 15-minute advising appointment with the advisor or director is encouraged before declaring the minor.
+If you want to discuss or declare the minor, please contact Dr. Susanne Gomoluch, HHUM Advisor.
+Before declaring the minor, a 15-minute advising appointment with the advisor or director is encouraged.
 Advisors in other units cannot declare this minor for you.

 DOUBLE MINOR IN GERONTOLOGY